Jagdeep14/Extract_COVID19DataCanada/aishwarya_contributions.md

 ## Day 2 Aishwarya:

-On day two, I have wriiten various functions using the API 'https://api.opencovid.ca/timeseries' Following is the list of the functions that I have created:
+On day two, I have written various functions using the API 'https://api.opencovid.ca/timeseries' Following is the list of the functions that I have created:

 - vaccine_as_per_province